Larsa Pippen Showcases Incredible Bod In Silver Bikini In New Video Selfie

-Larsa Pippen’s birthday was just four days ago on July 6, and she turned 46-years-old.
-Many of her most recent updates were from her birthday celebration and she followed it up today with a hot new selfie of herself in a silver bikini.
-In addition to showing off her good looks, she also gave her fans a glimpse of her view from the room she took the video.
+Larsa Pippen turned 46 years old on July 6, and many of her most recent updates were from her birthday celebration.
+She followed them up today with a hot new selfie where she posed in a silver bikini.
+In addition to showing off her good looks, she also gave her fans a glimpse of her view from the room where she took the video.

-She stood with her left leg propped out and her right hand by her midriff, and gazed down at her phone screen with a big pout.
-After the clip began, Larsa lowered her right hand by her side and moved her phone down before touching her abs with her hand again.
+Larsa stood with her left leg propped out and her right hand by her midriff, gazing down at her phone screen with a big pout.
+After the clip began, she lowered her right hand by her side and moved her phone down before again touching her abs with her hand.

 Her metallic bikini top had black strappy accents that added to the flirty look, including an extra horizontal strap below her chest that brought attention to her cleavage.
 Her matching bottoms had a low-waisted fit with black accents on her hips.

-She wore her hair slicked back into a ponytail, and her makeup application apparently included light purple eyeshadow with silver highlights under her brows, a little blush, and light pink glossy lipstick.
+Larsa wore her hair slicked back into a ponytail, and her makeup application apparently included light purple eyeshadow with silver highlights under her brows, a little blush, and light pink glossy lipstick.
 She also sported a pastel pink manicure and accessorized with silver earrings.

 After giving her fans a look at her abs and the side of her curvy booty, she redirected everyone’s attention to the sliding glass doors behind her with a scenic view.

-The room she was in had a large rug on the floor under a white bed, and the large doors allowed plenty of natural lighting to enter the space.
-The small balcony outside had a white fence and there were trees, mountains, and water in the distance.
+The room Larsa was in had a large rug on the floor under a white bed, and the large doors allowed plenty of natural lighting to enter the location.
+The small balcony outside had a white fence, and there were trees, mountains, and water in the distance.

-Since the post was shared four hours ago, it’s been watched over 66,400 times and her fans shared their thoughts in the comments section.
+Since the post was shared four hours ago, it’s been watched over 66,400 times.
+Many of the model’s fans shared their thoughts in the comments section.

 “You are a great woman,” raved a follower.